 In September 2019, California Governor Gavin Newsom signed Senate Bill 679, which replaced the ‘substantially equivalent’ requirement and streamlined the process for MFTs licensed in other states to become licensed in California.
 If an MFT has a qualifying degree and has held an active and unrestricted license to practice in another state for at least two years, they only need to complete approximately 40 hours of continuing education on California’s psychotherapy environment and pass a California law and ethics exam.
 Other states, such as Indiana, have enacted similar revisions.
 Smith says it’s a step in the right direction.

-“Over the last few years, there has been a marked increase in interest among state policymakers and other parties to eliminate unnecessary barriers to healthcare and other occupational licensing that hinders the ability of a qualified licensee to obtain an identical license in another state,” Smith says.
+“Over the last few years, there has been a marked increase in interest among state policymakers and other parties to eliminate unnecessary barriers to healthcare and other occupational licensing that hinder the ability of a qualified licensee to obtain an identical license in another state,” Smith says.
 “Although not all of the changes that these states have implemented strictly follow AAMFT’s model of license portability, these changes are significant improvements.”

 The AAMFT Full Endorsement Model

 AAMFT advocates for a full endorsement model.
 Under this proposal, a state licensure board would issue a full and unrestricted license to practice as a marriage and family therapist if the applicant has a valid and unrestricted license to practice in another state.
-It wouldn’t apply to applicants who have a restricted license due to an ethics violation, or those who have had their license revoked elsewhere.
+It wouldn’t apply to applicants with a restricted license due to an ethics violation, or those who have had their license revoked elsewhere.